ks-rogers/react-date-picks/README.md

 ## License

-K.S.Rogers is released under the MIT license.
+react-date-picks is available under the MIT license.
+See the [LICENSE](./LICENSE.md) file for more info.